thisMatter.comMoneyStocksStock Valuation and Financial Ratios

 A major recommendation to enhance the reliability of analysts’ ratings is to have their record of recommendations available to investors.
 The public availability of their previous recommendations would motivate analysts to improve their track record to improve their credibility.
 Some rules by the self-regulatory authorities do require the listing of an analyst’s recommendation for companies that they are currently covering, but companies no longer covered by the analysts can be excluded.

-When large numbers of people are doing something where no skill is involved, some will outperform all of the rest due solely to chance.
+When large numbers of people are doing something where no skill is involved, some will outperform all the rest due solely to chance.
 It has also often been said that past performance is no indication of future performance.
 This adage may well apply to analysts.
 It would be interesting to see the statistical correlation between the accuracy of analysts early in their career with their accuracy later.
-If there is little or no correlation, then any rating system would have little utility—it would just select the best dart throwers among the thousands of monkeys.
+If there is little or no correlation, then any rating system would have little utility — it would just select the best dart throwers among the thousands of monkeys.